zhuyizheng/IMOLean/README.md

 to use the standard formal definition from mathlib rather than replicating the details of how it was restated in a given problem.
-In particular, `Monotone`, `Antitone`, `StrictMono`, `StrictAnti`, `Pairwise` and `Set.Pairwise` should be used as appropriate; if values are given as pairwise different, this is `Function.Injective`.
+In particular, `Monotone`, `Antitone`, `StrictMono`, `StrictAnti`, `Pairwise` and `Set.Pairwise` should be used as appropriate (including `Set.Pairwise` on the coercion of a `Finset`, when a `Finset` is being used); if values are given as pairwise different, this is `Function.Injective`.
+Monotonicity may be given in forms such as $a_1
-Monotonicity may be given in forms such as $a_1 \le a_2 \le \dots \le a_n$, which should still be translated to use definitions such as `Monotone`.
+\le a_2 \le \dots \le a_n$, which should still be translated to use definitions such as `Monotone`.
 Similarly, `Monovary` and `Antivary` should be used when appropriate; the definitions allow one function to take equal values when the other does not, but this is still sufficient when the problem uses strict inequality if the functions are given as injective (for example, IMO 2020 P4).
 Bundled `Function.Embedding` and `Equiv` should be used in problems where a function, or combinatorial configuration information, is given together with information about being injective or bijective.

 The proposition that a value is the least or greatest with a given property should be expressed using `IsLeast` or `IsGreatest`.
 Note